oshi192/CURSORhomeWork/README.md

 In this application you need to build a rocket to fly the planet destination point:    MERCURY,VENUS,EARTH,MOON,MARS,JUPITER,SATURN,URANUS,NEPTUNE,PLUTO

-you can choose 1 of 5 variants of cabins the Rocket can have 3-5 engines each engine have a fuel tank;
+You can choose 1 of 5 variants of cabins;
+The Rocket can have 3-5 engines;
+Each engine have a fuel tank;
 There are also 5 options to choose fuel tank variants when we install fuel tank we chek if the tank smaller than engine when all of parts instaled the rocket start fly